Janet Menzies investigates canine lines

 TAGS:

-But remember, all those dog breeding dukes are the same men who carried out the greatest tree planting programme this country has ever seen, whose long-term vision created the British landscape we value today, and we should share their faith in continuity.
+Remember, all those dog breeding dukes are the same men who carried out the greatest tree planting programme this country has ever seen, whose long-term vision created the British landscape we value today.
+Their faith in continuity is to be applauded.
+(Read: ancient trees grow with ancient families.)

 The Dukes of Beaufort